Azumi people: Folklore

-The first folktale and mythology dates back to the establishment of the Azumi people around 1000 years ago, mainly when they were establishing a community made up of small villages and fishing huts.
+When the Azumi migrated to and established themselves in the Azumi Basin around 1000 years ago, the first folklore about them was recorded.
 It was here where the Azumi people made up legends to warn their children of the dangers associated with wandering near the water, telling stories of a golden koi fish leaping from the water to snatch children away if they were near a river or shore alone.

 An origin folktale exploring the emergence of the Azumi people and their ancestor-deities is known as “The Pyroclastic Birth of Takemikatsuchi”.
 This follows the story of Izanami and Izanagi; sacred deities of the Shinto religion.
 They were believed to be the divine beings who created the universe and formed the Island of Japan by churning it with their adorned spear.

 However, their initial attempt at creating life was unsuccessful, with Izanami birthing a leech.
 It was believed to result from her disobedience in following the Japanese social construct of a woman – she initiated the sexual intercourse, a role assumed to be dominated by men.
 Although they eventually achieve success with their creation – birthing the Eight Islands of Japan and creating kami – their attempts lead to other unfortunate events, including the death of Izanami.
 This angers Izanagi to commit various tainted acts becoming decayed and polluted within himself.